mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-12-non-existence-of-abstract-plane.md

 You can tell I'm kind of waving my hands with the physics here.
 There's probably all sorts of things I've missed (dark matter, quantum effects, etc.).
 But I'll leave the quantum theory to the physicists.
-For my intents and purposes, thinking about brains and stuff, I'll answer with a resounding no, we don't have to worry about the abstract plane.
+For my intents and purposes, thinking about brains and stuff, I'll say no, we don't have to worry about the abstract plane.

-## Practical Physicalism
+## Observational Physicalism

 So what's the alternative?
 How should we think about abstract things?
 Ideally, any new idea we encounter should be broken down in terms of our existing model